Our facilities provide a waste and environmental management solutions across all industries

 Ti Tree Waste-to-energy Bioreactor Facility

-Ti Tree Bioenergy is a waste disposal facility that utilises bioreactor technology to rapidly stabilise waste while capturing environmentally damaging methane and converting it into electricity.
+Ti Tree Bioenergy is a waste disposal facility that utilises bioreactor technology to capture environmentally damaging methane gas from landfill and convert it into electricity.

 Ti Tree Bioenergy is a joint venture between Veolia and JJ Richards which is managed by Veolia.
 Veolia contributes to all standard company practices, including strategies toward developing and operating sustainable environmental solutions into the joint venture.